AEDC covers a 14-county area across northern New York, encompassing the following counties:

 The following figure depicts the population spread across the region and in comparison with prior years.

-While our region is large, the year-round population is relatively small and other than a number of micropolitan areas and hamlets, exhibits a low population density.
+While the region is large, its year-round population is relatively small and other than a number of micropolitan areas and hamlets, exhibits a low population density.
 The region lost a majority (nearly 70%) of its young working-age 20-34 years old population levels during the time of 2000-2018; this has dramatic influences in long-term demographics.

 Poverty rates in most AEDC counties exceed that of the U.S, with half exceeding the state poverty level.
 State and national poverty rates have fallen during the last five years, however they have fallen in approximately only half of AEDC's counties.

-Small businesses are the core of our communities, with most enterprises in the region consisting of 10 employees or less.
+Small businesses are the core of these communities, with most enterprises in the region consisting of 10 employees or less.